alphagov/content-publisher/docs/testing-strategy.md

   alternative;
 - fixtures - contains supporting files for tests (for example image files) which aren't easily produced by factories;
-- features - contains [feature tests](#feature-tests), which exercises
+- features - contains [feature tests](#feature-tests), which test that a user can accomplish a task by interacting with the applications web interface;
-  application features from a user perspective;
 - javascripts - contains [unit tests](#unit-tests) for JavaScript files
   and configuration and helper files for Jasmine;
 - requests - contains [request tests](#request-tests), which test the HTTP API of the application;
 - support - contains helper files for shared test methods and logic;
-- views - contains [view tests](#view-tests), which are used to test [Rails views][rails-views] output expected HTML in a given scenario.
+- views - contains [view tests](#view-tests), which are used to test that [Rails views][rails-views] output expected HTML in a given scenario.

 ## Unit tests